-New Local Housing Objectives as per Clause 7.3.1(b) of the Residential Design Codes Criteria deemed to satisfy Local Housing Objectives 07.1-07.5 07.1 New development is sympathetic to and complements the character of the existing dwellings within the streetscape.
+New Local Housing Objectives as per Clause 7.3.1(b) of the Residential Design Codes Criteria deemed to satisfy Local Housing Objectives 07.1-07.5 O7.1 New development is sympathetic to and complements the character of the existing dwellings within the streetscape.
 C7.1 The built form of any new dwellings shall complement the style, scale and form of the dwellings within the existing streetscape.
 07.2 New development shall ensure that unsympathetic contrasts in scale, mass and materials are avoided.
 C7.2 The materials of any new dwellings as viewed from the street shabe consistent with the prevailing materials of the streetscape.
 07.3 Additions visible from the street shall be compatible with and respectful of the existing dwelling and the predominant character of the existing streetscape.
 C7.3 Additions to an existing dwelling when viewed from the street shall complement the architectural style, form, colour and mater als of the existing dwelling.
-In the case that the existing dwelling not an original dwelling, additions shall complement the archite 07.4 3 tural style, form, colour and materials of the prevailing streetscape inant roof form in the existing streetscape in terms of scale and pitch.
-C7.4 The floor levels of new dwellings shall match or mediate between the floor levels of dwellings on either side of the proposed dwellings on the proposed dwellings dwellings on the proposed dwellings 07.5 Each street facing window should have a style that suits the predominant character of the street and the architectural style ing. of the proposed dwelling.
-C7.5 The roof pitch of new dwellings or upper storey additions is to between 30 degrees and 40 degrees.
-C7.6 Street facing windows shall have a height of at least 1.6 times th width.
-C7.7 Windows to the front façade of an upper storey addition shall reflect the shape and configuration of the original dwellings' widows when viewed from the primary street.
+In the case that the existing dwelling not an original dwelling, additions shall complement the architecture.
+07.4 The roof of new dwellings is to be consistent with the predom- tural style, form, colour and materials of the prevailing streetscap inant roof form in the existing streetscape in terms of scale and pitch.
+C7.4 The floor levels of new dwellings shall match or mediate betwee the floor levels of dwellings on either side of the proposed dwell 07.5 Each street facing window should have a style that suits the predominant character of the street and the architectural style ing. of the proposed dwelling.
+C7.5 The roof pitch of new dwellings or upper storey additions is to be between 30 degrees and 40 degrees.
+C7.6 Street facing windows shall have a height of at least 1.6 times the width.
+C7.7 Windows to the front façade of an upper storey addition shall reflect the shape and configuration of the original dwellings' windows when viewed from the primary street.